-A snapshot-consistent group is an advanced data protection feature that enables the simultaneous creation of snapshots for a collection of disks.
-This feature ensures that snapshots accurately represent the data's state at a specific point in time, providing both crash consistency and point-in-time consistency.
-It is beneficial for scenarios with high requirements for data synchronization and integrity across multiple disks within a single ECS instance or across various ECS instances.
+A snapshot-consistent group is an advanced data protection feature that allows you to simultaneously create snapshots for multiple cloud disks on one or more Elastic Compute Service (ECS) instances in the same zone.
+This feature ensures that snapshots accurately back up the data's state at a specific point in time, providing both crash consistency and point-in-time consistency.

 Scenarios